-Dual diagnosis is a clinical term referring a mental health disorder coupled with a chemical dependency or substance abuse problem.
+Dual diagnosis is a clinical term referring to a mental health disorder coupled with a chemical dependency or substance abuse problem.
 It is also referred to as a co-occurring disorder, as both disorders occur simultaneously.
-The disorders must be treated together, since both are intertwined and affect each other.
+The disorders must be treated together since both are intertwined and affect each other.

 If you or someone you love struggles with addiction and may have a mental health concern, our dual diagnosis treatment in Louisville, Kentucky offers treatment and comprehensive care that addresses both issues.

-Here are some quick facts to consider on mental illness in the United States.
+Here are some quick facts to consider about mental illness in the United States.

 – 35% of alcoholics and 53% of addicts struggle with at least one other mental illness

 – In 2014 it was reported 7.9 million people had a mental illness and substance use disorder

 – 17.5 million Americans suffer from a serious mental health disorder; of these people, an estimated 4 million struggle with co-occurring substance abuse or chemical dependency

 JourneyPure’s Dual Diagnosis Treatment in Louisville